syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/Behavior-Settings.md

 ## Empty Result settings

 TheAutoComplete control allows you to configure the display message when the list doesn’t return any values.
-By default, ShowEmptyResultTextis set to True and EmptyResultText is set to the string value “No suggestions_”._
+By default, ShowEmptyResultText is set to True and EmptyResultText is set to the string value “No suggestions_”._

 ### Configure Empty result setting